 Change your contact information on a lost device

 After you mark your iPhone, iPad, iPod touch or Apple Watch as lost, you can update your contact information.

-In Find My iPhone on iCloud.com, tap the iPhone, iPad, iPod touch or Apple Watch that is in Lost Mode in the Devices list.
+In Find My iPhone on iCloud.com, tap the iPhone, iPad, iPod touch or Apple Watch that’s in Lost Mode in the Devices list.

-Tap Lost Mode, change the information, then tap Done.
+Tap Lost Mode, change the information and then tap Done.

 To return to the Devices list, tap .

 Turn off Lost Mode on an iPhone, iPad, iPod touch or Apple Watch

 When you find your lost device, do either of the following to turn off Lost Mode: